The Little Rock Nine: How children became the centre of the civil rights struggle

 First day of school

-The night before the teens were to face their first day at the school, Arkansas governor, Orval Faubus, ordered the state's National Guard troops to stand at the front door of the school and to prevent these nine children from entering the buildings.
+The night before the teens were to face their first day at the school, Arkansas governor, Orval Faubus, ordered 270 soldiers from the state's National Guard troops to stand at the front door of the school.

 The mob shouted racial slurs and threats at the children.

-Some of the white students tried to physically block the black students from entering the school.
+Some of the white students tried to physically block the Black students from entering the school.

-While eight of the nine black students had arrived together, 15-year-old Elizabeth Eckford had arrived by herself and faced the abuse alone.
+While eight of the nine Black students had arrived together, 15-year-old Elizabeth Eckford had arrived by herself and faced the abuse alone.

-Regardless, the National Guard stopped all of the nine African-American students from entering the building and they were forced to go home.
+Regardless, the National Guard stopped all of the nine African American students from entering the building and they were forced to go home.

 They were not able to enter the school for more than two weeks.